Managing employee use of social media

 Some examples of negative comments include personal opinions about the organisation, another employee, or a customer.

 A much wider audience will be privy to any inappropriate conduct that occurs online.
-For example, a video uploaded to YouTube could have thousands of views within a short period of time.
+For example, a video uploaded to YouTube could have thousands of views within a short time.

 Your response to such inappropriate conduct will be dependent on the extent it can be linked to your business and to what extent it could or potentially could damage your reputation or business.